AndypSheridan/sta-final/README.md

 * [Home page](docs/images/home-lighthouse.png)
 * [Team page](docs/images/team-lighthouse.png)
 * [Contact Form page](docs/images/form-lighthouse.png)
-* The site performs well in most areas although the Google Maps iframe on the contact page appears to
+* Each page of the site performs well.
+Performance of the Contact Form appears to be slightly slowed by the inclusion of the Google Map.

 ​
 **Validators**